flarebyte/baldrick-rebec/DB_ANALYSIS.md

 - Use index aliases to hide reindex/migration steps from the application

 10) Local Dev Automation (this CLI)
-- `rbc admin os bootstrap` to set https and attach lifecycle policy (ILM or ISM)
+- `rbc os bootstrap` to set https and attach lifecycle policy (ILM or ISM)
-- `rbc admin db init` to create the `messages_content` index (no lifecycle setting inline)
+- `rbc db init` to create the `messages_content` index (no lifecycle setting inline)
-- `rbc admin db status --json` to verify index presence and lifecycle attachment
+- `rbc db status --json` to verify index presence and lifecycle attachment
-- `rbc admin os ilm|ism ensure/show/list/delete` to manage policies explicitly
+- `rbc os ilm|ism ensure/show/list/delete` to manage policies explicitly

 ## Notes on Vector Search